Lorazepam: Overdose

-People are ideally nursed in a kind, frustration-free environment, since, when given or taken in high doses, benzodiazepines are more likely to cause paradoxical reactions.
+It is recommended that people are nursed in a kind, frustration-free environment, because when given or taken in high doses, benzodiazepines are more likely to cause paradoxical reactions.
 If shown sympathy, even quite crudely feigned, people may respond solicitously, but they may respond with disproportionate aggression to frustrating cues.
 Opportunistic counseling has limited value here, as the person is unlikely to recall this later, owing to drug-induced anterograde amnesia.

 Detection in body fluids

 Lorazepam may be quantitated in blood or plasma to confirm poisoning in hospitalized people, provide evidence of an impaired driving arrest or to assist in a medicolegal death investigation.
 Blood or plasma concentrations are usually in a range of 10–300 μg/L in persons either receiving the drug therapeutically or in those arrested for impaired driving.
 Approximately 300–1000 μg/L is found in people after acute overdosage.
 Lorazepam may not be detected by commonly used urine drug screenings for benzodiazepines.
+This is due to the fact that the majority of these screening tests are only able to detect benzodiazepines that undergo oxazepam glucuronide metabolism.